m4wh6k/ansible-tailscale-inventory/CONTRIBUTING.md

 applied by running `make fmt`.

 ## Testing
 We use `pytest` to ensure the script works as expected as we change things.
+Simply running `pytest` with no arguments will test the script.
+Or, you can run `make test` to run the full test suite with linting.

-Tests can be found in the `tests/` dir.
+Pytests can be found in the `tests/` dir.
 The main existing test simply checks that a given Tailscale status output will produce an Ansible inventory in an expected format.
 The expected inputs and outputs are defined in `tests/mock_data.py`.

-For most changes it should be adequate to simply update the input and output data structures.
+For most inventory structure changes it should be adequate to simply update the input and output data structures in `tests/mock_data.py`.
+A recommended development workflow is to update the mock data and then start updating the script to produce the expected output, running `pytest` along the way until it passes.

 A GitHub Actions workflow will test changes on Pull Request.
 It can also be run on-demand against branches.
 The GH Actions workflow will run tests using multiple